laruence/yar/README.md

 #endif
 ````
 ### Packager Header
-   Since Yar also supports multi packager protocl, so there is a char[8] at the begining of body, to identicate which packager the body is packaged by.
+   Since Yar also supports multi packager protocol, so there is a char[8] at the begining of body, to identicate which packager the body is packaged by.

 ### Request
    When a Client request a remote server,  it will send a struct (in PHP):